EficodeDemoOrg/copilot-cpp-exercise/copilot-exercises.md

         /tests Generate a basic C++ test function structure (without assuming a specific framework like Google Test yet) for the LogParser::parseLogFile function.
 Include necessary includes (like the header file itself, <vector>, <string>, <sstream>, <cassert>).
 Create a test function (e.g., testParseSimpleLog) that:
         1. Creates a std::istringstream containing a few sample lines from 'simple_events.log'.
         2. Calls a hypothetical LogParser method to parse this stream (or suggest how to adapt parseLogFile for streams).
         3. Uses assert() to check if the correct number of LogEntry objects were returned.
+Also add an assert to check a field in the first returned entry.
         ```
     6. Review the generated C++ test function structure.
-You would later integrate this into a real test framework (like Google Test or Catch2) and potentially create a separate test executable target in `CMakeLists.txt`.
-Compile and run would involve building and executing that test target (e.g., `cd build && make test_log_parser && ./test_log_parser` or `cd build && ctest`).
+Consider how you would integrate this into a real test framework (like Google Test or Catch2) and CMake build later (see Section 5).

 ### Exercise 3.3: Refactoring with Edits Mode